Hotspots in Orlando, FL

 Agriculturally, Florida is on a reversed season from most of the rest of the country.
 Our growing starts when the harvest moon wanes for everyone else.
 Thus, deep winter is the perfect time to get your hands on some fresh fruit.
 Just up the road from Orlando is Pappy's Patch, a real down-home experience bursting with friendly characters and charm.
 And once you get over how cute you look in your overalls, you'll see the berries are even more of a draw.
 Delicious, sweet and right off the vine, it's a flavor and sunny-day outing that can't be beat.

 The most important thing a couple can share is interests.
 Whether you've fallen into a stale routine with your mate or you're on the market, you're bound to find something click over at Nude Nite.
 Some of the most talented visual and performance artists in Central Florida focus all their efforts on the human form for an exhibition that can't help but make you think.
 With 14 years under its belt, Nude Nite has a reputation for being risque and sexy while remaining tasteful and intellectual.
 Past performances have included bondage shows, wax play and live nude sculpture (from chocolate).
 Even if the two of you can't agree on the definition of art, you can always indulge in some decadence.
+Note: This event is held annually in February.

 Joseph Kellner's 24 years of experience in his industry have certainly paid off.
 He has won Best Haircolor in Orlando several times over - the honor has been bestowed upon him by Citysearch.com, Local.com, MerchantCircle.com, and Cityvoter.com.
 He specializes in corrective haircolor and offers other salon services such as special occasion hairstyling and makeup.
 When he's not at the salon, Kellner keeps busy as a full-time professional makeup artist for various forms of media including television, print and film.
 He also has his own mineral makeup line, JOTOVI.
 View the "Before and After" galleries on the salon's website, and I'm sure you'll agree his success is well deserved.
 Be sure to book your appointment in advance via phone or email.